Cavity might as well be a four letter word.

 Taking it a step further, if cavities go untreated the decay will eventually reach your nerves.
 This can be severely painful because nerves become exposed to the air as a cavity progresses.
 Nerve pain can be an ongoing and excruciating ordeal as the sensitivity within the tooth continues to be compromised.
 By this time, the tooth will either need a root canal or to be extracted.

 Infection in the mouth and jaw area is of greatest concern even above the pain you may experience.
 Infection can lead to increased pain, swelling, and other health concerns.
 You’ll need an antibiotic to help fight the infection along with treatment of the tooth to take care of the cavity in whatever way the dentist feels is best.

 Finally, it may be hard to imagine, but a cavity can actually lead to an infection that is so bad that it can cause serious illness or even death.
 Thankfully, modern technology makes it so this is rarely ever the case.
 There’s certainly no need to let things go that long.

 As you can see, letting a cavity progress certainly has a snowball effect.
 Treatment is very easy when cavities begin but can be much more involved if you ignore them.
 If you suspect that you have a cavity, you should seek immediate treatment from your dentist.

 Schedule A Consultation To Treat Your Cavity Today!

 At Southfield Family Dental Center, we know that your smile is important to you.
 That’s why we have a staff of experienced dental professionals ready to meet all your dental needs.
-Contact us to schedule an appointment today, and let us help you get your smile looking great again!
+Schedule an appointment today, and let us help you get your smile looking great again!